kyverno/KDP/proposals/cleanup.md

 In order to solve for the need of users to introspect an existing cluster to determine which resources may be effected by either or both capability, the following CLI use cases must be solved for.

 ```
-CLI Solutions for Annotations Use Case
+CLI Solutions for Labels Use Case

 	• Although most, if not all, of these could be answered with a direct JMESPath query, the CLI could offer a better UX to users but would still internally result in JMESPath queries against the Kubernetes API server.
 	• Command may be `kyverno cleanup <inputs>`